mrchowmein/Restaurant_Service_Simulator/README.md

 Customer Turnaround time: Amount of time the customer spent at the restaurant.
 Waiter Utilization: The percentage of time the waiter was serving a customer during a shift.
 Customer Activity Utilization: The percentage of time the customer was actually eating or order instead of waiting.

+To use the program: compile it with G++ with the -std=c++11 standard.
+To run, the executable takes the following arguments from commandline:
+./restSim -s[algorithm] [inputfile] [randomfile]

+For example, to run first come first serve algorithm:
+./restSim -sF input1 rfile

+For example, to run round robin with a quantum of 60, we just add the number 60 after the scheduler option:
+./restSim -sR60 input1 rfile

+For example, to run priority with a quantum of 50 with 6 priority levels, we add a colon between the quantum and priority level:
+./restSim -sP50:6 input1 rfile